AI and data mining

 Now, more than ever, businesses need to know both their customers and market trends.
-As the Earth’s population increases, so does the amount of competition in the market place.
-This is why analytical programs, data mining and machine learning should be in every company’s business strategy.
+As the Earth’s population increases, so do the amount of competition in the market place.
+This is why analytical programs, data mining, and machine learning should be in every company’s business strategy.

 The word analytics may bring Google Analytics to mind.
 The service is used to measure website statistics and digital campaigns.
 Though it's thorough, it’s not quite the machine learning that companies can use for general business needs.